-”

-3 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
-5, the State Administration Tribunal Act 2004 s.
+2 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-4 References to the Director General were replaced by references to the CEO, see the Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
+3 References in the Act to the Director General were replaced by references to the CEO, see the Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 12 Div.
-1. Section 454 of that Act is a general transitional provision that applies to references to the Director General in written laws.
+1. The Machinery of Government (Miscellaneous Amendments) Act 2006 s.
+454 is a general transitional provision that applies to references to the Director General in other written laws.

+4 On the date as at which this reprint was prepared, the Courts Legislation Amendment and Repeal Act 2004 s.
+142, which give effect to Sch.
+2, had not come into operation.
+It reads as follows:

+“

+142. Other amendments to various Acts

+Each Act listed in Schedule 2 is amended as set out in that Schedule immediately below the short title of the Act.

+”.

+Schedule 2 cl.
+5 reads as follows:

+“

+Schedule 2 — Other amendments to Acts

+5. Animal Welfare Act 2002